-This class is the first segment of Algebra I A B strand (which covers Algebra I over the course of two years).
+This class is the first segment of Algebra I (which covers Algebra I over the course of two years).
 It will cover fundamental applications traditionally covered in the first semester of Algebra I in a small class setting.
 Students must have a grade of D or higher to continue on to the second segment.